Atashnezhad/Amin-Atashnezhad/README.md

 ### Second branch on GitHub (Default):

 Using ImageDataGenerator does the normalization.
 Note that in the validation and test section, I just applied the normalization.
 In two-class classification, the number of images is equal so there is no need for balancing the dataset.
 However, for the four-class classification, I have imbalanced data and I need to consider it to prevent bias.
 In four class classification, I augmented and oversampled for all four classes.
 The Normal and Covid cases were augmented and over-sampled from 190 to 1000 images.
 The Pneumocystis and Streptococcus were augmented and over-sampled from 21 and 12 to 1000 images.
+Both classification models' accuracy reached 80%.
+Deep Convolutional Network Network (CNN) Classification results for four classes are seen below.